Included in HeinOnline's Social Justice Suite*, free to Core subscribers and any interested organizations.

 Free of charge to HeinOnline Core subscribers and any interested organizations.

-To honor our core value of corporate citizenship, Hein offers three of its databases free of charge to its core American and international subscribers, and to the libraries of any other interested organizations or institutions.
-Our cataloging partner, Cassidy Cataloguing Services, Inc., also offers free MARC records for these three databases, which are available upon request.
+To honor our core value of corporate citizenship, Hein offers four of its databases free of charge to its core American and international subscribers, and to the libraries of any other interested organizations or institutions.
+Our cataloging partner, Cassidy Cataloguing Services, Inc., also offers free MARC records for all of these databases, which are available upon request.

 The Social Justice Suite consists of the following resources: